Skip to main content

 • “However, the developers have clearly leaned into the game’s replayability, with each track offering multiple difficulty levels and performance ratings that challenge players to master every element of a song.”

-• “This issue has made me not really want to bother trying to improve my scores too much at the moment, which is an issue since improving your scores is a big part of the replayability.”
+• “This issue has made me not really want to bother trying to improve my scores too much at the moment, which is a problem since improving your scores is a big part of the replayability.”

 • “Yet, that increased challenge and depth also helps to make a game that is relatively short with only 18 tracks a bit more replayable.”